You are here

 Amniotic Stem Cell Injections

 Stem cells are potent growth factor producers and also participate in tissue healing and remodeling.
 We initially only isolated these cells from the bone marrow however data has shown that with aging the concentration of the stem cells that are potent declines precipitously each year.
 While we often release these marrow stem cells at the time of surgical repair, in the office a frozen source of amniotic stem cells is now available.
-One cc of amniotic stem cells contains two million active amniotic stem cells and 2-50 times the concentration of growth factors found in platelet preparations.
+One cc of amniotic stem cells contains one million active amniotic cells a portion of which are stem cells and 2-50 times the concentration of growth factors found in many platelet preparations.

 What is PRP?